alirezakasirzare/button-style/README.md

-and for make disable the button you should add class "disaled" or disabled attribute
+**and for make disable the button you should add class "disabled" or disabled attribute**